-In considering proposals for development within Areas of Established Character, as shown on Map 3, the existing character of the area in terms of spaciousness, building heights, building size and site coverage, building lines, boundary treatments, trees and landscaping shall be retained.
+Development within Areas of Established Character, as shown on Map 4, must demonstrate how it respects and appears in keeping with the existing character of the Area in terms of spaciousness, building heights, building size and site coverage, building lines, boundary treatments, trees and landscaping.
 The Areas of Established Character in Seaford are:

-- Firle Road area including Firle Close, Firle Grange and Firle Drive - St Peter's Road - Glebe Drive - Belgrave Road, Westdown Road and Beacon Road - Corsica Hall - Chyngton Road and Cuckmere Road - Chyngton Way area including South Way and Lullington Close - Blatchington Road/Richmond Terrace and Broad Street, north of the A259.
+- 1. Firle Road area including Firle Close, Firle Grange and Firle Drive - 2.
+St Peter's Road - 3.
+Glebe Drive - 4.
+Belgrave Road, Westdown Road and Beacon Road - 5.
+Corsica Hall - 6.
+Chyngton Road and Cuckmere Road - 7.
+Chyngton Way area including South Way and Lullington Close - 8.
+Blatchington Road/Richmond Terrace and Broad Street, north of the A259.